JuliaAI/MLJ.jl/doc/adding_new_models.md

 A *model* is an object storing hyper-parameters associated with some machine learning algorithm, where "learning algorithm" is broadly interpreted.
-In MLJ, hyper-parameters include configuration parameters, like the number of threads or the target element type, which may or may not affect the final learning outcome.
+In MLJ, hyper-parameters include configuration parameters, like the number of threads, and special instructions, such as "compute feature rankings", which may or may not affect the final learning outcome.
 However, the logging level (`verbosity` below) is excluded.

 The name of the Julia type associated with a model indicates the associated algorithm (e.g., `DecisionTreeClassifier`).
 The outcome of